ViceroyFaust/assign1git/README.md

 "First comment"

-"new git branch on GitHub"
+"new git branch on GitHub: I do it properly this time"